BREAKING

 Try

-to remember, you're not separating from "a disorder"--you're
+to remember, you're not separating from "a disorder,"

-separating from a person.
-It's easier to think about running away
+you're separating from a human being.
+It's far easier to think about

 The

-best method is to keep it short and sweet.
-You may have a tendency
+best exit method is to keep it short and sweet.
+You might have a

-to blame her, or point out all the reasons you need to leave--but
+tendency to blame her, or point out all the reasons you need to

-this will only relieve your guilt about ending it, and
+depart, but this will only relieve your guilt about ending

 that you've cared for and appreciated her, but this relationship